Autobiography Ballet | Books | Dolls & Costumes | Gardens | Kinesthetic | MeditationRhythmic Dance | Spirituality

 Take a walk for 5 minutes or more, swinging your arms back and forth: when your right foot steps forward, your left arm swings forward, and when your left foot steps forward your right arm swings forward.

-Keep your breathing even, such as 2 steps to breathe in and 2 steps to breath out.
+Keep your breathing even, such as 2 steps to breathe in and 2 steps to breathe out.

 While walking, think about the reasons you get angry in the first place?
-Frustration with others or yourself?
+Frustrated with others or yourself?

 Here are some thoughts to consider